MTA Regional Bus Operations: Bus Action Plan

 Safety features and customer amenities were installed on new and existing buses as part of the Bus Action Plan.
 By January 2019, audible "pedestrian turn warning" announcement systems were installed on 617 buses, while cameras were installed on the inside of 3,469 buses and on the outside of 319 buses.
 Relocated or smaller pillars were installed on most new buses to increase visibility for drivers.
 Amenities such as USB charging ports, Wi-Fi, and digital information screens were installed on thousands of existing buses, as well as in all new buses.
 Traffic signal priority systems and automatic passenger counters were both installed in over a thousand buses.
 In addition, the MTA was planning to buy 248 compressed natural gas buses, 285 diesel-electric hybrid buses, and 60 electric buses in order to reduce energy emissions from the new bus fleet.
 Ten hybrid and ten electric buses had been tested in 2018.

 As of June 2021, there were interior and exterior cameras on 4,200 buses, as well as rearview cameras on 120 buses.
 In addition, 1,300 buses had pedestrian turn warnings and 1,800 buses had high-visibility windows.
 Digital information screens were installed on 2,800 buses, and automatic passenger cameras with information about passenger loads were installed in 2,500 buses.
 Additionally, starting in 2021, newer buses were equipped with wider rear doors and wheelchair ramps.
 The MTA deactivated the buses' free Wi-Fi in January 2023, citing the fact that only two percent of riders used the Wi-Fi; the agency estimated that this would save $3.3 million annually.
+As part of a pilot program in early 2024, CCTV screens were to be installed on 100 buses to discourage fare evasion and assaults against staff.